DataTalksClub/mlops-zoomcamp/cohorts/2023/02-experiment-tracking/homework-wandb.md

 Tip 1: You can find the artifact address under the `Usage` tab in the respective artifact's page.

 Tip 2: don't modify the hyperparameters of the model to make sure that the training will finish quickly.

+Once you have successfully ran the script, navigate the `Overview` section of the run in the Weights & Biases UI and scroll down to the `Configs`.
+What is the value of the `max_depth` parameter:

+* 4
+* 6
+* 8
+* 10